punk-domains-2/docs/faq.md

 ### 5. How is this different to ENS?

 Punk Domains is an alternative to ENS.
-But what makes it different is a) support for multiple crypto TLDs (like .web3, .optimism, .ape, etc.) and b) being deployed on four different blockchains (Polygon, Arbitrum, Optimism, Gnosis Chain).
+But what makes it different is a) support for multiple crypto TLDs (like .wagmi, .optimism, .ape, etc.) and b) being deployed on four different blockchains (Polygon, Arbitrum, Optimism, Gnosis Chain).

 Because Punk Domains is present on L2s and sidechains, it makes minting domains, and doing other actions such as updating data and transfering domains, much cheaper than doing the same actions with ENS on L1.